Left and Center: Nicholas circa, 1994

 Height and Weight: 4’8″ and 80 pounds

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes, Nicholas was diagnosed with having ADD; attention deficit disorder prior to his disappearance, he has the following tattoos: a letter “J” on his left shoulder, the letter “T” on his left hand which was in between his thumb and forefinger, and the letters “L” and “N” on his outer left ankle, Nicholas has a gap between his two front teeth and he might use the nickname “Nicky”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes, Nicholas was diagnosed with having ADD; attention deficit disorder prior to his disappearance, he has the following tattoos: a letter “J” on his left shoulder, the letter “T” on his left hand which was in between his thumb and forefinger, and the letters “L” and “N” on his outer left ankle, Nicholas has a gap between his two front teeth and he might use the nickname “Nicky”

 Clothing/Jewelry Description: A white t-shirt, purple pants, black sneakers, Nicholas was last known to be carrying a pink backpack